Simple Strategies for Supporting Students with Challenging Histories

 Jon Barberio, MA, LPCA

-Thank you so much for taking time to read this.
+Thank you so much for taking the time to read this.
 Thank you so much for caring.
-It is estimated that 1 in 5 students have a traumatic event(s) in their history.
-Modern research and experience have taught me that meaningful relationships where someone is seen, known, connected, and loved are the best ways to treat youths with trauma.
-While the task may seem daunting I want to leave you with this: I had worked with a wonderful 10-year-old little boy with an EXTENSIVE trauma history for 6 months and we were making good but slow progress.
-He switched classrooms and thus teachers and his progress grew exponentially.
+It is estimated that 1 in 5 students has a distressing event(s) in their history.
+Modern research and experience have taught me that meaningful relationships where someone is seen, known, connected, and loved are the best ways to treat youths with distressing histories.
+While the task may seem daunting, I want to leave you with this: I had worked with a wonderful 10-year-old little boy with EXTENSIVE challenges in his past for 6 months, and we were making good but slow progress.
+He switched classrooms and thus teachers, and his progress grew exponentially.
 His new teacher was calm and compassionate and took time to attune to his emotions.
 She would get at his eye level to correct him with a hand on his shoulder.
-In two months, he made more progress than the 6 with me.
+In two months, he made more progress than in 6 with me.
 That teacher forever changed his life.

-Modern research and experience have taught me that meaningful relationships where someone is seen, known, connected, and loved are the best ways to treat youths with trauma.
+Modern research and experience have taught me that meaningful relationships where someone is seen, known, connected, and loved are the best ways to treat youths with distressing histories.

 Jon Barberio, MA, LPCA